 But that’s not where I start.
 I chose a Singapore Sling for sentimental reasons – my first ever business class flight, about 20 years ago, was with Singapore Airlines for work with colleagues and we had a ball.
 It all started with that mighty 1915 cocktail.

-Light and refreshing, it comprises dry gin, Dom Benedictine, orange liqueur, cherry brandy, pineapple juice, Angostura bitters and Grenadine.
+Light and refreshing, it comprises dry gin, Dom Benedictine, orange liqueur, cherry brandy, pineapple juice, Angostura bitters, and Grenadine.
 In my opinion, you must start with one of these if this is your first time flying in Singapore Airlines first class.

-Of course, I could have worked through the cocktail list of Bloody Mary, Screwdriver, Cuba Libra, Rumba and Campari drinks, but then this review would not have been written.
+Of course, I could have worked through the cocktail list of Bloody Mary, Screwdriver, Cuba Libra, Rumba, and Campari drinks, but then this review would not have been written.

 Soon after take-off, an early dinner is provided.
-With food tasting different in the air to that on the ground, good garlic bread is a great way to stimulate the taste buds and Singapore Airlines always delivers.
+With food tasting different in the air from that on the ground, good garlic bread is a great way to stimulate the taste buds and Singapore Airlines always delivers.

-I then move onto the chilled Malossol Caviar, with Melba toast and condiments, as an Appetiser.
+I then move on to the chilled Malossol Caviar, with Melba toast and condiments, as an Appetiser.
 I tried this because I felt compelled to as caviar is perceived to be luxurious, but to be honest, it is a very acquired taste.
 The two shots of Vodka that appeared on my table certainly helped.

 On to the Double Boiled Cabbage Soup with morel and Enoki mushrooms – you’ll definitely need to like mushrooms to enjoy this dish!

 At this point, the salad is a welcome palate cleanser after several very strong tasting dishes.
-The Baby Gem Lettuce, Witlof, Grilled Haloumi Cheese and Microherbs construct is topped off with a creamy onion dressing and I find it rather pleasant.
+The Baby Gem Lettuce, Witlof, Grilled Haloumi Cheese, and Microherbs construct is topped off with a creamy onion dressing and I find it rather pleasant.

 On to the main event – the Book the Cook Lobster Thermidor.
 Yes, I bypassed the menu items altogether with this little known trick.
 How did I do it?

 A few days prior to my flight, I headed to the Singapore Airlines website to book my first class in-flight meal.
-Singapore Airlines offers an advance meal booking service for travellers in premium economy, business and first class, called Book the Cook.
+Singapore Airlines offers an advance meal booking service for travellers in premium economy, business and first-class, called Book the Cook.
 You can reserve your main course up to 24 hours before your flight from a wide selection of meals.
 The Book the Cook service is available from most departure ports.
 The most extensive selection of meals is available for flights departing from Singapore, but the service is available from many departure cities.